cs399f24/MarketPlace/README.md

 * Create user in cognito user pool to test login functionality

-* Copy the html and css files to the S3 Bucket with the following AWS CLI Commands:
+* Copy the html and css files to the S3 Bucket with the following AWS CLI Commands(nagivate to `frontend` folder):
      * `aws s3 cp index.html s3://<your_bucket_name>`
      * `aws s3 cp logout.html s3://<your_bucket_name>`
      * `aws s3 cp callback.html s3://<your_bucket_name>`